bradyhouse/house/fiddles/jquery/fiddle-0038-CorsRequest/README.markdown

 ### Description

-Is there no way to perform a _cross domain_ AJAX request without getting a CORS error?
+_CORS!
+CORS!
+CORS!_ Is there no way to perform a _cross domain_ AJAX request without getting CORS error?
 And I am not talking JSONP.
-In particular, is there no way to create an `XMLHttpRequest` to perform a get request to the [Apple Itunes RSS feed](https://itunes.apple.com/WebObjects/MZStore.woa/wpa/MRSS/featuredalbums/sf=143441/limit=100/genre=20/explicit=true/rss.xml).
+I simply want a AJAX Call that will return the [Apple Itunes RSS feed](https://itunes.apple.com/WebObjects/MZStore.woa/wpa/MRSS/featuredalbums/sf=143441/limit=100/genre=20/explicit=true/rss.xml).  _Is that so wrong??_

-Yes, there is a solution.
-Its called a secondary server.
-In other words, you can short circuit CORS Requests errors using a secondary server to wrap the response with the required allow-* headers.
+I am not sure if it is wrong or right, but there is a way:  Its called a secondary server.
+You can short circuit CORS Requests errors using a secondary server to wrap the response with the required allow-* headers.
 And this can be accomplished (for free) using [open shift](https://www.openshift.com/).
 The subsequent section details how to configure a node.js based REST Service that will wrap any URL with the necessary headers.